le-michael/setup-mcmaster-vpn-on-linux/README.md

 ./vpn
 ```

 This will open the anyconnect CLI.
-Run the following command in the CLI to connect to the McMaster servers
+Run the following command in the CLI to connect to the VPN server.

 ```
 connect sslvpn.mcmaster.ca